cvxgrp/cone_prog_refine/README.md

 of a primal-dual solution,
 or a certificate of unboundedness or infeasibility, of a cone (or [convex](http://web.stanford.edu/~boyd/cvxbook/bv_cvxbook.pdf)) program.
-It operates by differentiating the conic optimality conditions (also known, historically, as "KKT"), and so it can also be used for calculus with conic programs.
+It operates by differentiating the conic optimality conditions and so it can also be used for *calculus* of conic programs.

 ### Refinement